Stephen Timoshenko: United States

 In 1922, Timoshenko moved to the United States where he worked for the Westinghouse Electric Corporation from 1923 to 1927, after which he became a faculty professor in the University of Michigan where he created the first bachelor's and doctoral programs in engineering mechanics.
 His textbooks have been published in 36 languages.
 His first textbooks and papers were written in Russian; later in his life, he published mostly in English.
 In 1928 he was an Invited Speaker of the ICM in Bologna.
 From 1936 onward he was a professor at Stanford University.
+He was elected to the American Philosophical Society in 1939 and the United States National Academy of Sciences in 1940.

 Timoshenko's younger brothers, architect Serhii (Sergius Timoshenko, Ukrainian Minister of Transport, participant in the 1921 Second Winter Campaign against the Soviet regime, and member of the Polish Senate), and economist Volodymyr, both immigrated to the United States as well.

 In 1957, ASME established a medal named after Stephen Timoshenko; he became its first recipient.
 The Timoshenko Medal honors Stephen P. Timoshenko as the world-renowned authority in the field of mechanical engineering and it commemorates his contributions as author and teacher.
 The Timoshenko Medal is given annually for distinguished contributions in applied mechanics.
 In 1960 he moved to Wuppertal, West Germany to be with his daughter.